MicrosoftDocs/intellicode/docs/custom-models.md

 After successfully building a solution, you may be prompted to enable IntelliCode to autotrain a model for IntelliCode completions for that solution.

-By enabling autotraining models for IntelliCode completions, will train a machine-learning model for completions for the active solution and only the user who has access to the solution on the machine where the autotraining was enabled will have access to the respective model.
+By enabling autotraining models for IntelliCode completions, Intellicode will train a machine-learning model for completions for the active solution and only the user who has access to the solution on the machine where the autotraining was enabled will have access to the respective model.
 If you'd like to share your custom code completions with anyone who can access your repository, you should [set up automatic training Team completions as part of your CI workflow](https://aka.ms/vsic-teamcompletions-quickstart).

 > [!NOTE]
 > For autotraining a model for IntelliCode custom code completions for your solution in Visual Studio, there are no source control requirements.
 However, if you'd like to share your custom completions with your team, your codebase must be under Git source control and pushed to a remote to create a repository-associated model.